Leahy Panel Hears Testimony Urging FCC To Support NET NEUTRALITY --

-Registration is now open for Vermont’s 18th Annual Women’s Economic Opportunity Conference, presented by U.S. Senator Patrick Leahy.For more information, click here. »
+Registration is now closed for Vermont’s 18th Annual Women’s Economic Opportunity Conference, presented by U.S. Senator Patrick Leahy.For more information, click here. »

 Senator Leahy, like all Vermonters, understands that the internet is a platform for free expression and innovation, and it should be a platform where the best ideas and services can reach consumers based on their merit and content, not on a financial relationship with a service provider.To learn more, click here. »